Mohammed-Elfar/Mall_Customer_Analytics-Segmentation/README.md

 The project covers the **full ML lifecycle**: data understanding → analysis → modeling → interpretation → deployment.

+**The final solutin was deployed using Streamlit, providing an interactive application with multiple tabs:**

+link of the app : https://customers-analytics-and-segmentation.streamlit.app/

 ---

 ##  Business Objective